 Being recognized as an expert might mean different things in a startup and large enterprise.
 But most of the time, you’ll find senior developers playing the mentor role there.
 How did they get there?
 By gradually improving how they did their job, optimizing their performance, and delivering more code in less time and with fewer bugs.
 They simply figured out the smart way of doing things faster and better.

 Moreover, developers who become senior are the ones who are interested in discussing complex problems and coming up with creative solutions.
 They not only bring high-quality deliverables but also contribute to the growth of the entire team, especially the less experienced developers.

 They're the ones capable of becoming their companies' key technical knowledge carriers – and that should be your ambition as well.

 Learn how to work in a team

-Practically every software developer career path involves collaborating with other people.
+Practically every software developer's career path involves collaborating with other people.
 Senior software engineers might be required to manage both the project and other people.
 That's why teamwork, emotional intelligence, and communication skills are so important.